 Finished picking your destinations?
 Teach your children how to read maps and ask them to plan the most efficient, or the most scenic, driving routes.
 Let them explore the area online and in guidebooks, such as KOA’s annual directory, which is full of colorful road maps.
 Kids love checklists ask them to find out what activities are available at the campground and make a list of things to bring, such as bicycles, bathing suits and sports equipment.

 Give everyone space for individual experiences.

 You’ve arrived at the campground.
 Don’t hesitate to ask KOA campground owners, who are often parents and grandparents themselves, what activities would be appropriate for children of varying ages.
 They’ll also be able to recommend fun daytrips that offer a taste of local history.
 But don’t worry about planning every moment.
 Allow time for relaxing at the campground and for everyone to get some time on his or her own while remaining close to family.

 Plan family time, too.

 Identify focal points for family time.
 You could go fishing as a group, take a nature walk, go for a bike ride or hike.
-Try making crafts or experimenting with discount viagra around the campfire.
+Try making crafts or experimenting with new recipes around the campfire.
 Hobo pies are a classic treat; fill slices of bread with the sweet or savory fillings of your choice, then grill over the fire.

 Don’t forget the simple pleasures.